holm-aune-bachelor2018/train-logs/README.md

 ## train-logs

-This repo contains the result and log files from the training of the models at https://github.com/holm-aune-bachelor2018/ctc
+This repo contains the result and log files as well as the trained models from https://github.com/holm-aune-bachelor2018/ctc

 Results are a part of the Bachelor Thesis in Computer Engineering at NTNU, IDI 2018 for Anita Kristine Aune and Marit Sundet-Holm

 Each trained model has its own folder containing:
 - Output log generated during training
 - CSV file with results (WER, loss, validation loss)
 - Output log from a predict run
+- Model as .h5 file

 ## Licence
 This file is part of Speech recognition with CTC in Keras.